 Infusing oils with herbs and flowers

 Instead of using essential oils I wanted to make an infused oil.
-By infusing an oil you extract some of the good properties of the flowers into the oil, including it’s scent.
+By infusing an oil you can extract some of the properties of the flowers into the oil, including its scent.

 The material you infuse your oil with should be completely dry.

 Always use good quality dried herbs or flowers.